ekimetrics/ekimetrics.github.io/blog/2024-02-23-Uncertainty_TS.md

 <div align="justify">

-**The most important thing to keep in mind is that even a good regressor can make important errors due to the volatility that a time series can present.
+**The most important thing to keep in mind is that even a good estimator can make important errors due to the volatility that a time series can present.
 To prevent this problem, the use of prediction intervals is recommended.**

 </div>

-## Popular methods
+## Popular methods for uncertainty quantification
 <div align="justify">

 There are a huge number of methods capable of creating prediction intervals that quantify the uncertainty surrounding an observation.
-However, it is possible to group most of them into 5 main types of method.
+However, it is possible to group most of them into five methods.

 </div>

 ### Bootstrap
 <div align="justify">

-Bootstrap is a statistical technique used to estimate the variability of a statistic.
-It involves generating multiple bootstrap samples through resampling with replacement from the original dataset.
-These samples are then analyzed using the same statistical model.
+Bootstrap is a statistical technique used to estimate the variability of a statistic .
+It involves generating multiple bootstrap samples through resampling, with replacement, from  the original dataset.
+Subsequently, these samples undergo analysis employing the same statistical model.
 The results provide a range of values that represent the uncertainty associated with your forecast or analysis, offering a more nuanced understanding of potential fluctuations in outcomes.
 This approach provides a flexible and data-driven method to assess the precision of statistical estimates.

 <div align = "center">